Amir-Rastkhadiv/fun-gym/README.md

 -   #### First Time Visitor Goals All Groups

+    - If I visit a website, I look for something nearly similar to the market or relevant to the business.
+Having some uniqueness, though, would be great, as well as something that motivates me to delve deeper into the website.

+    - The first impression can be a welcome message, a nice logo, an affable hero image, whatever catches my eye at first glance.
+It may offer a great deal/discount/features compared to its competitors.

-    1. First-time visitor, so I want to see the initial message by the business to new visitors.
-Visitors could get a discount on membership or access to working hours, gym locations, and facilities by viewing an encouraging photo or content.
+    - First-time visitor, I am looking for a responsive and accesible website providing access to working hours, gym locations, and facilities clasess, by viewing an encouraging photo or content. - A memorable experience could motivate me to visit the terms and conditions of membership quickly and easily.

-    2. The purpose of visiting the site for the first time is to quickly understand the site's purpose and learn more about the organization.
+    - The purpose of a first visit to the site is to learn more about the organization and understand the site purpose.

-    3. For a first-time visitor, I must navigate the site efficiently to find information quickly.
+    - For a first-time visitor, I must navigate the site efficiently to find information quickly.

-    4. To determine whether a company is reputable, I always look for testimonials when I visit their website for the first time.
+    -  To determine whether a company is reputable, I always look for testimonials when I visit their website for the first time.
 Also, I want to find their social media links to see how well-known and trusted they are on social media.

-    5. Aa first time vistors I want to have an acess to the conatct details.
+    - I am also looking for a FAQ page.
+In my opinion, it shows the business's responsibility to assist first-time visitors in learning about the company and feel confident about it.
+The most valuable service is to answer visitors' common questions outside of working hours.
+The page wins both ways.

     -   #### Returning Visitor Goals

-        1.
+        1. A memorable experience could motivate me to visit the terms and conditions for extending membership quickly and easily or applying for furtehr services.
         2.
         3.